Homebuyer Education Course Frequently Asked Questions

 The lender considers your debt-to-income ratio, which is a comparison of your gross (pre-tax) income to housing and non-housing expenses.
 Non-housing expenses include such long-term debts as car or student loan payments, alimony, or child support.

 According to the FHA, monthly mortgage payments should be no more than 29% of gross income, while the mortgage payment, combined with non-housing expenses, should total no more than 41% of income.
-The lender also considers cash available for down payment and closing costs, credit history, etc. when determining your maximum loan amount.
+The lender also considers cash available for the down payment and closing costs, credit history, etc. when determining your maximum loan amount.

 5. How Do I Select The Right Real Estate Agent?